vhrmo/BIGTREETECH-TouchScreenFirmware/.github/README.md

-This is a for of the https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware.git
+This is a fork of the https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware.git

+Installed HW: BIGTREETECH SKR MINI E3 V2.0 + TFT35-E3 V3.0 Touch Screen

 ## Cloning